jhu-sheridan-libraries/ui-oriole-staff/README.md

 # ui-oriole

-Copyright (C) 2018 The Open Library Foundation
+Copyright (C) 2018 Johns Hopkins University Libraries

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

 ## Introduction

 Congratulations on creating a new Stripes UI app module!
 Follow the instructions below to run ui-oriole and start your development.

 ## Prerequisites

 In order to view and log into the platform being served up, a suitable Okapi backend will need to be running.
 The [Folio testing-backend](https://app.vagrantup.com/folio/boxes/testing-backend) Vagrant box should work if your app does not yet have its own backend module.

 ## Run your new app